CornerSiow/Chair-Fitness/README.md

 # Code
 1) Train with all classes (<a target="_blank" href="https://colab.research.google.com/drive/102Itf091GPzpxDVmYiPeGVmnc0iKVDYz?usp=sharing">Colab</a>).
-2) Train with 6 classes and then distinghing non-learned classes
+2) Train with 6 classes and then distinghing non-learned classes.